box/developer.box.com/guides/metadata/queries/indexes.md

 # Indexes

 Due to scale considerations a metadata query might return a `HTTP 403` error when the metadata template has been applied to more than 10,000 files or folders.
 A search index can be created to resolve this error for a specific search query.

-If the number of metadata instances exceeds 10,000 then a metadata query request which does not include a suitable **index** in the `​use_index​` parameter will result in an error.
-The error will inform the caller to specify a suitable index as the argument to the `​use_index​` parameter.

 <Message notice>